andreidobrinski/docker-kubernetes-course-udemy/notes.md

   - adds an extra step to deploys
 - use an imperative command to update the image version
   - need to tag images with version when pushing up to docker hub

+Why to connect to the version of Docker in the VM Node?

+- have access to all docker debugging CLI tools
+- manually kill docker to test k8s restart
+- delete cached images in the node